zwacky/ext-group-tab-numbers/README.md

 # Group Tab Numbers for Chrome

-Displays the numbers of tabs inside a Group Tabs of Chrome.
+Displays the amount of tabs inside Group Tabs directly in the Group Tab's name.

+If you have five tabs inside a Group Tab named "Read later", this extension will count the tabs inside that Group Tab and update the name to "Read later (5)".

+This way you can keep an eye on the collapsed Group Tab and work towards closing more and more tabs.
+Get things done!

+Group tab suggestions with this:
+- Read later
+- Todo today
+- ...

 # Privacy Policy